 Instructions

-- I'm not sure why this is the case, but it's been my experience that coconut flour baked goods stick to paper liners, even when well-greased, but they don't stick to greased foil liners.
-So I highly recommend that you use foil liners when making this recipe.
+- It's been my experience that coconut flour-based baked goods stick to paper liners, even when well-greased, but they don't stick to greased foil liners.
+So I highly recommend using foil or parchment liners when making this recipe, not standard paper liners.

 No!
 I worked hard to get the exact ratio that produces fluffy, tender muffins.
 As long as you don't overbake them, they should not be dry.

-I do suggest that after you've finished mixing the batter, check it.
-Maybe in your kitchen, with your particular ingredients, the batter did turn out a bit dry?
-The batter should be smooth and easy to mix.
-Not sticky or dry and not wet and liquid.
+I suggest you check the batter after you've finished mixing it.
+Maybe in your kitchen, with your ingredients, the batter did turn out a bit dry?
+It should be smooth and easy to mix, not sticky or dry, and not watery.

-If your batter seems too dry, simply add water, a tablespoon at a time, until you reach a good consistency.
+If your batter seems too dry, add water, a tablespoon at a time, until you reach a good consistency, like this:

-Since this recipe relies on baking soda as a leavening agent, you should use natural cocoa powder, and not Dutch-processed cocoa powder that was treated with alkali.
+Since this recipe relies on baking soda as a leavening agent, you should use natural cocoa powder, not Dutch-processed cocoa powder that has been treated with alkali.

 You can also freeze these muffins in freezer bags for up to three months.